Samira Nasr, a fashion first at Harper’s Bazaar: ‘I just want to bring more people with me to the party’

 Her version of Bazaar considers a reader’s interest in fashion in the context of a broader intellectual curiosity.
 Fashion is a tool for building an identity, and you don’t toss out bits of your identify from one season to the next.
 Perhaps one bit of your personality gets tucked into the back of the closet.
 Another just becomes a cozy base layer.

 Nasr’s pitch was a winning one.
-In June, while tending to her son on the playground, her phone rang and Kate Lewis, chief content officer of Hearst, which owns Bazaar, offered her the job.
+In June, while tending to her son on the playground, her phone rang and Kate Lewis, chief content officer of Hearst Magazines, which owns Bazaar, offered her the job.
 And someone with a different kind of life story than all the other editors before her was suddenly afforded space in the corner office.

 “I remember in my early 30s my mom telling me to bring all of me into the room.
 And that is something that has really stuck with me.
 And so when I allowed myself to dream about what my vision would be, that comes back to me, like, bring all of yourself to it,” Nasr says.
 “I notice when I walk into a room and everyone looks a certain way.
 I notice those things.
 I always marvel, even on social media, when people post pictures of all their friends, when everyone looks the same.
 I’m always like, ‘Wow.’
 I think any sort of marginalized people notice those things.”